Dr. Bronners Toothpaste With Spearmint

 Citric Acid is a well-known allergen that is far from natural ingredient.
 Just to make clear, there is nothing wrong with Citric Acid, but why to use it in toothpaste?
 Not that it will help in your teeth cleaning or anything.
 And in my humble opinion, I just think it can do more damage to the teeth than good.

 Xanthan Gum is a food additive.
-Now I won’t go in debate if it is natural or synthetic additive, but it is additive.
+Now I won’t go to debate if it is natural or synthetic additive, but it is additive.
 And people with digestive problems should avoid products with Xanthan Gum.
-Okay, this is toothpaste, so you probably won’t eat it, and there should not be any problems, but better stay on safe side.
+Okay, this is toothpaste, so you probably won’t eat it, and there should not be any problems, but better stay on the safe side.
 At least try not to give toothpaste with Xanthan Gum to your kids because you never know when they will swallow.

 There are some question marks, and some ingredients are not clear enough.
 But overall I think in this toothpaste there is more good than bad.
 Carrageenan and Xanthan Gum may be components you should avoid, but there are so many healthy ingredients that will make your teeth cleaner, whiter and stronger.
 If you do buy this product, then I advise you, not to swallow when you brush your teeth, just to stay on the safe side of the page.